 Jumpstart to Reading is, “a global campaign that generates public support for high-quality early learning and highlights the importance of building children’s vocabulary and love for reading.”

-In the meantime, I thought I would share a few literacy activities that you can do with the book at home, in the classroom or at your own Read for the Record Day party.
+I thought I would share a few literacy activities that you can do with the book at home, in the classroom or at your own Read for the Record Day party.

 Not Norman Book and Activities